ingesolvoll/kee-frame/README.md

 [![Build Status](https://travis-ci.org/ingesolvoll/kee-frame.svg?branch=master)](https://travis-ci.org/ingesolvoll/kee-frame)

 ## Rationale
-Re-frame events are, like React itself, a very useful low level abstraction.
-But you shouldn't build your entire system on low level abstractions.
-Being low level and simple makes you a great building block though.
-Kee-frame leverages this to help you organize your re-frame events in a simple and meaningful way.

-Kee-frame, like Keechma, encourages a design where the URL is the single source of truth, while eliminating a lot of boilerplate setup code.
+Re-frame events are very simple and very generic.
+They are perfect building blocks for higher level abstractions.
+Kee-frame is leveraging this to implement the main ideas from the Keechma framework in re-frame.
+The core idea of Keechma is that the URL is the single source of truth, the view is a function of the URL.
+Kee-frame is re-frame with batteries included, with a few powerful abstractions built on top.

 ## Features
 * Automatic router setup